Trip Highlights

 - Small day pack or fanny pack for hikes

-- One water bottle, 1 liter or larger
+- One large-mouth water bottle, 1 liter or larger

 - Camp towel (small lightweight towel, backpacking style works great)